audreymms7/Santander-Product-Recommendation/Santander-Final-Report.md

 #       N      S
 #     953659  46341
 ```
-International clients are overrepresented in age group 26~45, which indicates they are most likely foreign workers in Spain.
+International clients (S) are overrepresented in age group 26~45, which indicates they are most likely foreign workers in Spain.
 ![image foreigner by age](foreigner_by_age.png)
-???
+Below graph shows that there is no distinct difference in terms of product preference between domestic and international clients.

 ![image prod by foreigner](prod_foreign.png)